fernandoSantello/project-fictional-data-platform/README.md

 - `/resources/images`: Images relating to the project.
 Architecure, Power BI Graphs, etc.
 - `docker-compose.yaml`: Configuration file for Docker architecture.

+## Pipeline Structure

+Airflow calls a taks that fetches data from a external API.
+This data contains information about crypto currencies.
+This raw data is loaded into the ingestion database.
+The data is then fetched and treated using Pandas.
+After the data is properlly treated, it's loaded into the Local Warehouse.
+After that, the data in syncronized in a Cloud Warehouse.

 ## Project Architecture

 The following diagram represents the architecture of this project: